Eli4479/Leet-Search/README.md

 # ⚡ Leet-Search – Semantic LeetCode Search Engine

+> **Find LeetCode problems by meaning — not just by name.**

+Have you ever faced a situation where you vaguely remembered a LeetCode problem you once solved — but couldn’t recall its exact title?
+Or come across a question in an online assessment (OA) that felt _familiar_ — like a slightly tweaked version of a LeetCode problem — but no amount of keyword guessing could help you find it again?

+**Leet-Search** is built to solve exactly that.

-A semantic search engine for LeetCode problems — built with FastAPI, Next.js, and pgvector
+A semantic search engine for LeetCode problems — built with FastAPI, Next.js, and pgvector.

 > 🔗 **Live App**: [leet-search-sepia.vercel.app](https://leet-search-sepia.vercel.app)
 > 📦 **Repository**: [github.com/Eli4479/Leet-Search](https://github.com/Eli4479/Leet-Search)

 ---